 - Making certain that you maintain a supply of the drug

 Prescription drug addiction is a complex and complicated problem, that should be treated in a comfortable, relaxing environment with experienced staff to be there to support you with multiple levels of care.
 Our highly trained clinicians and counselors can help clients begin to recover from their addiction and begin to feel like they have their life back.
 Our house is limited to only six clients, ensuring that you receive individualized attention the whole time you’re in treatment.

-Inland Detox is prepared to treat most all forms of prescription medication addiction in a safe, secluded, and upscale environment.
+Inland Detox is prepared to treat almost all forms of prescription medication addiction in a safe, secluded, and upscale environment.
 We offer many alternative forms of treatment that are different than the traditional methods you may refer to.
-Our primary goals are accurate, high-quality client assessment, reduction of unpleasant withdrawal symptoms and carefully coordinated exit planning.
+Our primary goals are accurate, high-quality client assessment, reduction of unpleasant withdrawal symptoms, and carefully coordinated exit planning.

 First Steps in Treatment

 Before you begin treatment for any sort of substance abuse problem, you will need to be medically reviewed and assessed to determine the extent of the problem and what the best mode of treatment is.
 Our team at Inland Detox has many resources that will help you during your recovery at our program.

 If you or someone you know is addicted to prescription medication and you are looking for help or would like more information about our detox program, call Inland Detox at (888) 739-8296 today.